OfficeDev/Microsoft-Teams-Samples/samples/bot-archive-groupchat-messages/csharp/README.md

     -  Once the flyout menu close, scroll bottom to section 'Implicit Grant' and select check boxes "Access tokens" and "ID tokens" and click "Save" at the top bar.

 2. Setup for Bot
-	- Register a AAD aap registration in Azure portal.

 	- Also, register a bot with Azure Bot Service, following the instructions [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-               registration?view=azure-bot-service-3.0).
 	- Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
 	- While registering the bot, use `https://<your_ngrok_url>/api/messages` as the messaging endpoint.